nimaasafaei-max/nimaasafaei-max.github.io/content/authors/admin/_index.md

 # Pronouns (optional)
 pronouns: he/him

-# Status emoji
+# Status emoji (quote to be safe)
 status:
-  icon: ☕️
+  icon: "☕️"

-# Is this the primary user of the site?
+# Primary user of the site?
 superuser: true

 # Highlight the author in author lists? (true/false)